💼 Career Guide

 - HR Manager / HR Director / VP People

-GI Bill Tip: SHRM offers a discounted certification prep program for veterans.
-Additionally, many universities offer GI Bill-approved MS in Human Resource Management programs online.
+GI Bill Tip: SHRM offers discounted certification prep for veterans and active-duty service members.
+Additionally, many universities offer GI Bill-approved MS in Human Resource Management programs online β use the GI Bill Comparison Tool to find approved programs.
 Cornell's MILR (Master of Industrial and Labor Relations) and Villanova's online MS HRD are both excellent options for veterans seeking to fast-track into HR leadership.

 Industry Outlook and Trends